-The 154ft-tall, turreted tower is a defining city icon: it was the sole downtown survivor of the 1871 Great Chicago Fire, thanks to its yellow limestone bricks, which withstood the flames.
-Today the tower houses the free City Gallery, showcasing Chicago-themed works by local photographers and artists and is well worth a peek.
+This 154ft-tall, turreted tower is a defining city icon: it was the sole downtown survivor of the 1871 Great Chicago Fire, thanks to its yellow limestone bricks, which withstood the flames.
+Today the tower houses the free City Gallery, which is well worth a peek for its Chicago-themed works by local artists.

 Built in 1869, the tower and its companion Water Works Pumping Station were constructed in a Gothic style popular at the time.
 They were the great hope of Chicago when they first opened, part of a technological breakthrough that was going to provide fresh, clean water for the city.
 Alas, the plan was ultimately a failure.
 By 1906 the Water Tower was obsolete and only public outcry saved it from demolition three times.
 Restoration in 1962 ensured its survival.